tomershay100/PString/README.md

 3. [Dependencies](#dependencies)

 ## Introduction
-An exercise in computer structure course, we were given a task to implement pstring.s with several methods similar to the string.h, as -
+An exercise in computer structure course, we were given a task to implement pstring.s with several methods like the string.h, as -

 * `char pstrlen(pstring* pstr)` - get the length of pstring
 * `pstring* replaceChar(pstring* pstr, char oldChar, char newChar)` - replace all the oldChar instance with newChar in pstr